TranNhi27/SCORE/README.md

   "txHash": "0xca560cafa8d1d95d4428cf57c39c783e9bd5e85257ad88779cb8d64878dc336c"
 }
 ```
-## Transfer 100ICX for: 2 students and teacher
+## Transfer 100 ICX to: 2 students and teacher
 these ICX will be used for transfering tuition fee and paying transaction fund

 ```